 4. HIIT can Build Muscle

 Compared to many other cardio workouts, HIIT can be a more effective way of getting shredded faster.
-Fitness expert and celebrity trainer Rob Sulaver recenty told self.com that HIIT routines that involve bodyweight work, such as push-ups, or added weight help tone muscles while spiking your heart rate and serve as a great complement to your strength development
+Fitness expert and celebrity trainer Rob Sulaver recently told Self.com that HIIT routines that involve bodyweight work, such as push-ups or added weight help tone muscles while spiking your heart rate and serve as a great complement to your strength development

 5. No Equipment Necessary

 No dumbbells?
 No problem!
 HIIT workouts generally use only your body weight, since the focus is on getting your heart rate up and keeping it there.
 These workouts result in “optimal muscle building and muscle retention coupled with fat loss and increased calorie burn,” Salvador told the website

 The level of intensity required for HIIT can take a little getting used to.
 To help gauge whether you’re working hard enough, many fitness experts rely on a rate of perceived exertion (RPE) scale to describe effort levels on a spectrum of 1 to 10, with 10 being an all-out, 100-percent level of intensity.
 “Work intervals during a HIIT session should be at near maximum (e.g. 9),” said Franci Cohen, personal trainer and exercise physiologist